Blixthalka/blixthalka/_posts/2019-01-03-Starting-2019-with-some-Bash-scripting.md

 Accessing logs may be tideous.
 First they may be located at far into the system, like  `/var/logs/program`.
-You don't want to type in this every time you want to access the logs (yes, we have autocomplete, but that is a little bit to much work still).
+We don't want to type in this every time we want to access the logs (yes, we have autocomplete, but that is a little bit to much work still).
-Secondly, there may be multiple different applications that you want to check the logs for.
+Secondly, there may be multiple different applications that we want to check the logs for.
-Lets say you have logs names like `app1.log`, `app2.log` and `app3.log`, all located at the same place.
+Lets say we have logs names like `app1.log`, `app2.log` and `app3.log`, all located at the same place.
-The last thing may be that the logs are dated and a new log is created for each day, you don't want to remeber what day it is today to access todays log.
+The last thing may be that the logs are dated and a new log is created for each day, we don't want to remeber what day it is today to access todays log.
 It may look like this `/var/logs/program/app1_2019-01-03.log`.

 To access todays log efficiently, we will create a bash function that we will put in `~/.bashrc` which will then be accessable in the shell.